FBAR is an acronym commonly used to refer to FinCEN Form 114, “Report of Foreign Bank and Financial Accounts.”

 While FBAR penalties can be severe, amnesty programs do exist for people who haven’t been FBAR-compliant in years past, particularly if they’ve kept their noses clean otherwise.

-However, if you do need to take advantage of these kinds of amnesty programs, I highly recommend that you get in touch with our Nomad Tax Team.
+However, if you do need to take advantage of these kinds of amnesty programs, we highly recommend that you get in touch with our Nomad Tax Team.
 We’ve helped plenty of people become FBAR compliant without paying hefty fines and penalties.

 FBAR is just one of the many ways in which the US government keeps tabs on its citizens, and while it may be annoying at times, it’s better to do the work and file than deal with potentially serious penalties.